syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 ## Bind from Array

-An array of data can be bind to the marker in the template document.
+An array of data can be binded to the marker in the template document.

 **Syntax**: %VariableArray

-Here is the screen shot of input template which has a template marker.
+The following screenshot represents the input template which has a template marker.

 ![](Working-with-Template-Markers_images/Working-with-Template_Markers_img1.jpeg)